Azure/azure-sdk-for-c/sdk/docs/storage/README.md

 ## Getting Started

-The Azure Storage Blobs Client library is created to facilitate connectivity to Azure Storage Blobs services using the HTTP stack of the user's choice.
-This means that this SDK is **NOT** a platform but instead is a true SDK library.
+The Azure Storage Blobs Client library facilitates connectivity to the Azure Storage Blobs service.
+Since this service uses HTTP, you must plug in an HTTP adapter capable of sending the HTTP request to your device's HTTP stack.
+For information on how to do this, please see [this page][docs_platform_readme].

 ### Docs